greenelab/deep-review/manuscript.md

 For many cell types, we often have experimental TF binding data for a certain cell type (e.g. normal), but not the one of interest (e.g. cancer).
 To handle this issue, there are two options.
-The first is to use features such as epigenetic marks which are specific to the certain cell type.
+The first is to use features such as epigenomic marks which are specific to the certain cell type.
 If we have these features available, this is probably the best approach for accurate prediction since they will be strong signals for that particular cell type and TF.
 The second option is to use domain adaptation, which is a type of transfer learning where we learn a model which can predict from features in one domain (e.g. normal) and transfer the model to predict on features in another domain (e.g. cancer).
 This has been done in many other areas such as sentiment analysis [@4XHCB8iI=10.1.1.231.3442].